 Sender – 15,000 monthly emails for a contact list under 2,500 subscribers with all features included.

 Moosend – unlimited emails for a contact list under 1,000 subscribers.
 We can schedule campaigns and we can see open/clicks/problems reporting.
-We will be moving from Moosend in less than 30 days (unfortunately, Moosend is no longer offering free account).
+As of Feb 2, 2022, we are no longer on Moosend (Moosend is no longer offering a free forever account) and moved to MailerLite which mostly provides the same product for free.

 How did we migrate from MailChimp/MailerLite/Moosend?